brightsign/dev-cookbook/cra-template-brightsign-dashboard/template/README.md

 ## Deploy through an Authoring Application

-1. Leverage a CMS to run HTML, CSS, JS and / or Node.js managing the application as content running.
+1. Leverage a CMS to run HTML, CSS, JS and / or Node.js managing the application as content is running.
 2. Author a BrightAuthor:connected Presentation to load your local application(s).

 HTML 5 Widget in a Presentation loads locally provided .html file.
 The .html file is the entry file for HTML, CSS, JavaScript.
-To execute within the Node.js runtime, the _Enable Node.js_.
+To execute within the Node.js runtime, then _Enable Node.js_.

 A Node.js Zone in a Presentation is used to execute within the Node.js runtime when the entry file is JavaScript.